-First, a simple decision tree algorithm was used to distinguish vegetation from non-vegetation.
-The decision tree classification rules were determined based on sample training: pixels with a NDVI value greater than 0.62 and ratio vegetation index (RVI) value greater than 6.0 were classified as vegetation (Qin et al., 2015).
-Next, the areas of vegetation were further classified as

-145 being forest or 'other' vegetation.
-In this work, it was found that different plants have different spectral reflectance peaks in the near-infrared band; this band is highly sensitive to the differences in reflectance that results from different types of leaves having different internal structures.
-Vegetation objects with reflectance values of less than 0.38 in the near-infrared were determined as being forest land.
-Finally, a random forest (RF) algorithm was used to discriminate coniferous and broadleaved forests from areas of vegetation
+- 150 training: NDVI values greater than 0.62 and RVI values greater than 6.0 were selected as vegetation land, otherwise land was regarded as non-vegetation land.
+Next, the areas of vegetation were further classified as being forest or 'other' vegetation.
+In this work, it was found that different plants have different spectral reflectance peaks in the near-infrared band; this band is highly sensitive to the differences in reflectance that results from different types of leaves having different internal structures and colors (Lewis 2002).
+Vegetation objects with reflectance values of less than 0.38 in the near-infrared were determined as - 155 being forest land.

-(Breiman 2001; Strobl et al., 2007; Cutler et al., 2008; Svetnik et al., 2003; Rodriguez-Galiano et al., 2013; Assiri 2021; Climent et al., 2019).
+Finally, a random forest (RF) algorithm was used to discriminate coniferous and broadleaved forests from areas of vegetation (Breiman 2001; Strobl et al., 2007; Cutler et al., 2008; Svetnik et al., 2003; Rodriguez-Galiano et al., 2013; Assiri 2021; Climent et al., 2019).
 Representative training samples are one of the most critical components of the RF algorithm.
-In this study, we selected the sample points used for the classification based on Landsat images refer to GF-2 images and Google Earth images (Gong et al., 2013).
-Six bands, Landsat TM bands 1-5 and 7, and Landsat OLI bands 2-7, were selected as characteristic spectral variables, and meanwhile NDVI, the normalized difference index (NDI) (Rodríguez-Moreno and Bullock, 2014) and the RVI were also selected as index characteristic variables for classification in RF.
+In this study, we selected the sample points used for the classification for different years based on Landsat images refer to GF-2

+160 (images and Google Earth images (Gong et al., 2013).
+Six bands, Landsat TM bands 1-5 and 7, and Landsat OLI bands 2-7, were selected as characteristic spectral variables, and meanwhile NDVI, the normalized difference built-up index (NDBI) (Cha et al., 2003) and the RVI were also selected as index characteristic variables for classification in RF.